-Mosquitoes are very opportunistic breeders.
-They lay their eggs in standing water that collects in places like rain barrels, gutters, bird baths, and old tires.
-Mosquitoes require so little water to reproduce that even small puddles can be home to a batch of young mosquitoes.
+Mosquitoes are highly opportunistic breeders, laying their eggs in any standing water they can find.
+This includes rain barrels, gutters, bird baths, and even old tires.
+In fact, mosquitoes require so little water to reproduce that even the smallest puddles can become breeding grounds for these pests.

-They breed fast too.
-Mosquitoes produce anywhere from 50-500 eggs in their first brood and can have up to ten broods in their lifetime.
-It takes about two weeks for eggs to hatch and fully develop into adults, which can mean hundreds of mosquitoes pouring out of your birdbath less in less than a month.
-Yikes!
+What’s more, mosquitoes breed at an alarming rate.
+A single female can lay anywhere from 50 to 500 eggs in her first brood and may have up to ten broods in her lifetime.
+It only takes about two weeks for these eggs to hatch and develop into adult mosquitoes, which means that a single birdbath can produce hundreds of mosquitoes in less than a month.

 Thankfully, mosquito larvae are a lot easier to control than those buzzing adults, and we are here to tell you how.
 This article lists some of the best ways to kill mosquito larvae to stop these bloodsuckers before they become a problem.